tsnellgrove/oop_learning/techwtim/dc3_doc.md

 	DONE: Clean up intpreter
 		DONE: noun handling returns too much
 		DONE: word2 declaration only for go
-	IN-PRIC: Create module for most interpreter functions
+	DONE: Create module for most interpreter functions
 		DONE: create interp_helper module
-		TBD: Test noun_handler in interp_helper
+		DONE: Test noun_handler in interp_helper - this worked!!

+DONE: How to handle a container in a container?
+	REJECTED: Only closed containers allowed in containers?
+	DONE: You can't open a container in a container?

-11) error on take of something you already have in hand
+11) error on take of something you already have in hand 11.5) maybe need a function to reduce move count on error?
 12) Help subsystem "help abreviations", "help verbs", "help syntax", "help one-word-commands"
 13) Need a better place to call end... ideally part of a loop independent of main module??
-14) maybe need a function to reduce move count on error?
+TBD: Consider moving 'if hasattr(contains) code to container class?? (e.g. Door open method)

 TBD: Integrate advice from Franco!